JohnMcLear/ep_copy_paste_images/README.md

  - [x] Make it work on develop branch (see https://github.com/ether/etherpad-lite/pull/2497/files)
  - [x] Support image resize
  - [x] Support image drag and drop
- - [ ] Fix issue when a user selects content then hits paste
+ - [ ] Fix issue when a user selects content then hits paste (it currently throws up an error and breaks editing)
- - [ ] Support image drag and drop to already populated lines
+ - [ ] Support image drag and drop to already populated lines (it currently does not allow the image to be uploaded to this point, imho it should create a new line with the image on)
- - [ ] Consider file upload experience (if we want to provide that)
+ - [ ] Consider file upload experience (if we want to provide that) (see https://github.com/JohnMcLear/ep_copy_paste_images/issues/3)
- - [ ] Fix copy/paste within editor creating multiple copies
+ - [ ] Fix copy/paste within editor creating multiple copies -- Currently if you copy/paste an image inside the pad it spams the image onto the pad multiple times.
- - [ ] Fix IE being able to resize image
+ - [ ] Fix IE being able to resize image -- IE problems....
+Y'know...

 #V2:
  - [ ] Investigate using shadow DOM